 1. Their music

-They've toured the world, released three critically acclaimed albums and won an array of industry awards.
+They've toured the world, released four critically acclaimed albums and won an array of industry awards.
 Anthemic choruses, 3-part harmonies, tender falsettos and big drums highlight their riff driven, dirty-yet-nuanced barrage of sound.
 On stage they move like intense caricatures – soaked in sweat, pushing every chord, note and beat to the limit.
 A structured wall of sound emerges; familiar yet distinctive.
 Camaraderie shows in their musicianship, their song-writing highlights what they are: friends playing music for the love of it, in it for the long haul.